marconi1964/jetbot_yolov4/Training.md

 >   - CUDA has 2 primary APIs, the driver and the runtime API.
 Both have a corresponding version
 >     - The driver API (e.g. libcuda.so on linux, incl nvidia-smi) is installed by the GPU driver installer :
 >     - The runtime API (e.g. libcudart.so on linux, and also nvcc) is installed by the CUDA toolkit installer (which may also have a GPU driver installer bundled in it).
+>   - In any event, the (installed) driver API version may not always match the (installed) runtime API version, especially if you install a GPU driver independently from installing CUDA toolkit.
+>     - In most cases, if nvidia-smi reports a CUDA version that is numerically equal to or higher than the one reported by nvcc -V, this is not a cause for concern.
+That is a defined compatibility path in CUDA (newer drivers/driver API support "older" CUDA toolkits/runtime API).
+For example if nvidia-smi reports CUDA 10.2, and nvcc -V reports CUDA 10.1, that is generally not cause for concern.
+It should just work, and it does not necessarily mean that you "actually installed CUDA 10.2 when you meant to install CUDA 10.1"

 > - System requirements : To use CUDA on your system, you will need the following installed:
 >   - CUDA-capable GPU